Trump hosts heated White House vaping debate

 "Most adults are not using flavors," he said.
 "Yes, they do," advocates shot back.

+In Friday's meeting, public health officials urged Trump to stick with that move.

-At Friday's session, the president asked about the benefits of vaping for adults, and also about the possibility of a state-based solutions to address the health risks associated with vaping.
+During the session, the president asked about the benefits of vaping for adults, and also about the possibility of state-based solutions to address the health risks associated with vaping.

 Conservative activists have shown polling and other data to the White House and the Trump campaign to argue that cracking down on vaping could cost the president votes in key swing states such as Florida, Michigan and Wisconsin.